Say Something Protocol:

 - Continue the process until you have completed the process of stopping to “Say Something” to one another at each stopping point throughout the entire reading selection.

 - As partners, find one main point in the reading that you want to highlight to the group.
 Be prepared to share the information and formulate conversation around

 - When everyone is done reading, each team will share their special learning with the group.
 Group discussion around these points should occur.

 - Continue the process of team sharing and discussion until each group has had a time to share (time permitting).

-- Supports individual learning by promoting short dialogue points throughout the reading, as well as at the end through whole group dialogue.
-This protocol offers these short periods of dialogue with partners in non-threatening manner.
+- Support individual learning by promoting short dialogue points throughout the reading, as well as at the end through whole group dialogue.
+This protocol offers these short periods of dialogue with partners in a non-threatening manner.

 - Structure minimizes off-task comments and non-essential elaboration.

 - Requires attentive listening and respect for the ideas of others.

 - Slows the pace of the response, providing individuals with time for reflection as well as a protected space within which to offer comments.